akajuvonen/akajuvonen.github.io/_posts/2020-07-23-lambda-calc-2.md

 title:  "Lambda Calculus: Beyond Integers"
 ---

 I wrote about lambda calculus and how to encode integers using only function with Church numerals in a [previous post](2020-07-14-lambda-calc.md).
-This time I would like to take look at how to encode other datatypes within the same restrictions, namely booleans, pairs and lists.
+This time I would like to take look at how to encode other datatypes within the same restrictions, namely booleans and pairs.
 I will be reusing some of the things introduced previously, so check that post if you haven't already.

 # Booleans